-+ + Kindly see our update below + +
++ + Kindly see all recent updates below. + +

 Polish bus manufacturer Solaris has found its first customer for their new Urbino 12 hydrogen bus.
 The operator SASA Bolzano decided to buy twelve vehicles, as the manufacturer announced.
 The order also included an eight-year maintenance and service package.

 SASA already operates several battery-electric Urbino buses that were delivered last year.
 Other Urbino electric buses will soon be operating in Norway, where Solaris has received several orders: Four fully electric 12-metre buses will soon be added to the Norgesbuss fleet in Oslo.
-An Urbino 8.9 LE electric, Solaris’s first electric model, is going to Sorlandsruta in southern Norway.
-Also in southern Norway, two further Urbino 12 electric models were ordered by the Kristiansand-based transport company Boreal.
+A Urbino 8.9 LE electric, Solaris’s first electric model, is going to Sorlandsruta in southern Norway.
+Also, in southern Norway, two further Urbino 12 electric models were ordered by the Kristiansand-based transport company Boreal.

-Since the launch of the Urbino 8.9 LE electric in 2011, the company has reported that it has received orders for more than 400 electric vehicles.
+Since the Urbino 8.9 LE electric launch in 2011, the company has reported that it has received orders for more than 400 electric vehicles.
 They operate in 61 cities in 17 countries.
 And another city should be added shortly: According to Solaris, another contract has been signed in Poland.
 Ten Urbino 12 electric buses and the associated charging infrastructure are being prepared for delivery on behalf of the Radom Municipal Road and Public Transport Authority.
 The order is to be processed by mid-June 2020.

-Update 17.10.2019: Agility Fuel Solutions, an offshoot of Hexagon Composites, has received an order from Solaris.
+Update 17 October 2019: Agility Fuel Solutions, an offshoot of Hexagon Composites, has received an order from Solaris.
 This includes the supply of hydrogen tanks for the twelve Urbino 12 hydrogens that Solaris will deliver to Bolzano.